njanakiev/njanakiev.github.io/_posts/2018-05-15-osm-predict-economic-indicators.md

 ![png]({{ site.baseurl }}/assets/osm_predict_economic_indicators_files/output_24_0.png)

-Coriously, we can see that school and marketplace seem to hold strongest correlation for positive and negative correlation respectively.
+Curiously, we can see that school and marketplace seem to hold the strongest correlation for positive and negative correlation respectively.
 Let us take a closer look at the distributions.

 ```python